- UK PM Theresa May, London Mayor Sadiq Khan,

 Moreover, it is behaviour on our streets and the hearts and minds of young people where we should channel our focus for a safer future.

-We petition the UK Government to introduce stffer penalties for knife crime in tandem with improved counselling and rehabilitation for offenders.
-These criminals need to be put away for longer so that they understand the severity of their crime and its far reaching consequences that devastate families.
+We petition the UK Government to improve counselling and rehabilitation for offenders.
+Restorative justice programmes that put offenders in touch with families of victims, so that they understand the severity of their crime and its far reaching consequences that devastate families- should be mandatory.

 We seek improved public CCTV provision with face-recognition and improved resolution so that perpetrators of crime can be caught more effectively.